Missi3223/Mongoose-News-Scraper/README.md

 # scrape-the-news

-Created in Week 18 of UDCB.
-Uses Cheerio to scrape news articles from a site and allows the user to make comments and delete them.
+Created with the use of Cheerio to scrape news articles from a site and allows the user to make comments and delete them.
 Uses Mongoose to store comments and articles.

 ## Getting Started